jamco1229/jamco-personal/content/index.md

 ---
 # James Coy &mdash;
 ## Multi-Desciplinary creative&mdash;With a focus on Experience Design.
-With 3 years of experience in the film industry and 1 year at [headteachers.org](http://headteachers.org/), my focus is within creative collaboration, project management, prototyping, interaction design, and user research.
+With 3 years of experience in the film industry at [Lambda Films](www.lambdafilms.co.uk) and 1 year at HeadteacherChat, my focus is within creative collaboration, project management, prototyping, interaction design, and user research.

 I am a co-lead for a project in my role as a product designer to build the new [headteachers.org](http://headteachers.org/) website that serves an audience of 100k+ every month, helping headteachers find valuable resources for free.